Watching the Tour de France in Person: A Bucket List Experience

 It was slightly bittersweet.
 Unlike his past victories on the Champs-Élysées in Paris, this stage was a far cry from that grandeur.
 Instead, it ended on a nondescript arterial road outside Nîmes, next to one of France’s 1,564 McDonald’s locations.
 After the race, I found myself inside that very McDonald’s, filling my belly with the first Mickey D’s burger for the first time in years and reflecting on the day’s historical events.

 I stuck around for the awards ceremony and got to see Pogačar in the yellow leader’s jersey and Evenepoel in the best young rider’s white jersey, both waving to the crowd just 20 meters away from where I was standing.
-It was also a treat to spot Marion Rousse, the celebrity commentator for France TV, former French national champion, current race director of the Tour de France Femmes, and partner of national cycling hero Julian Alaphilippe.
+It was also a treat to spot Marion Rousse, the celebrity commentator for France TV, former French national cycling champion, current race director of the Tour de France Femmes, and partner of national cycling hero Julian Alaphilippe.
 Seeing her in person added an extra layer of excitement to the day.

 Interestingly, I later found out through Instagram that my friend Ron from Fort Collins was also in Nîmes for the stage, though he was positioned at the 1 km banner.
 We had no idea we were both there at the same time—a missed opportunity to catch up and share the experience.
+Too bad, because otherwise that could have ranked among my most serrendipitous small-world coincidences.

 The Final Stage: Monaco to Nice